Support Us : rdrs@rdrsbangladesh.com

 %

-Member Savings (Excluding FDR)
+Member savings (excluding FDR)

 33%

-Loan with PKSF
+Loan from PKSF

-Ongoing Projects under Microfinance Program as of June 2023
+Ongoing Projects under Microfinance Program as of December 2023

 S.#